mgkumar138/mgkumar138.github.io/README.md

 ### Research interests
 <p align="justify">
 We experience how the world works and learn internal world models to solve new problems quickly.
-How does the brain learn these internal representations and use them to predict the next state, best action and utility?
+How does the brain learn these models and use them to predict the next state, best action and utility?
-It has also been shown that these world models are distorted in those suffering from neurological disorders.
+It has also been suggested that the distortion of these world models contribute to psychiatric disorders.
-If we can rectify these world models, can we solve neurological disorders?
+Can we develop interpretable models to understand these disorders, and eventually devise tools to alleivate them?
 <br>
 <br>
-To explore these questions, I develop artificially intelligent systems, grounded to theory and experiments, to understand learning computations for intelligence, and how it might fail.
+To explore these questions, I develop artificially intelligent agents, grounded to theory and experiments, to understand learning computations for intelligence, and how it might fail.
 Based on these insights, I hope to develop technologies that can improve learning outcomes and alleviate learning disabilities.
 </p>